Not-Just-Web/njw-alt-text-plugin/readme.md

 - `start`: Starts the development server using `wp-scripts`.
 - `build`: Builds the project for production using `wp-scripts`.
 - `create:block`: Creates a new block in the `./src/blocks` directory using `@wordpress/create-block`.
+- `sync:install`: it installs `fwatch` using brew on mac that helps to synchronize this folder with targeted plugin directory.
+- `sync` : Example : `npm run sync -- /path/to/plugin/folder` executes `.sync.sh` file to create symbolic link to targeted wordpress plugin folder.